voxeet/comms-sdk-unreal/README.md

 This section describes how to create a new Unreal Engine project using the plugin.
 1. Create a game using the First Person template - see [section below](#create) for help.
 2. Unzip the Dolby.io Communications C++ SDK release.
-3. Copy or link the unzipped sdk-release folder into the DolbyIo/ThirdParty folder.
+3. Copy or link the unzipped sdk-release folder into the DolbyIO/ThirdParty folder.
 4. Create folder named "Plugins" in your game's root folder.
-5. Copy or link the DolbyIo folder into the Plugins folder.
+5. Copy or link the DolbyIO folder into the Plugins folder.
 6. Regenerate IDE project files - see [section below](#regenerate) for help.
 7. Close Unreal Editor.
 8. Build your game in the Development Editor configuration.
 On Windows, also build the Development configuration.